mesosphere/kubernetes-mesos/README.md

 Instructions to build and install from source are as follows:

 **NOTE:** Building Kubernetes for Mesos requires Go 1.2+, protobuf 2.5.0, and Mesos 0.19+.
-Building the project is grealy simplified by using godep.
+Building the project is greatly simplified by using godep.

 * To install Mesos, see [mesosphere.io/downloads](http://mesosphere.io/downloads)
 * To install godep, see [github.com/tools/godep](https://github.com/tools/godep)